 The lifestyle in Riyadh doesn't incorporate as many of the leisure-based activities most Western expats are used to.
-The Saudi capital is primarily a business destination, and it strictly adheres to Islamic social codes.
+The Saudi capital is primarily a business destination, and its social scene is dampened by the country's strict adherence to Islamic social codes.

-To mitigate this, Saudi Arabia seems to have turned to shopping, and Riyadh woos its residents with monstrous malls and sprawling souqs.
+To mitigate this, Saudi Arabia seems to have turned to shopping, and Riyadh woos its residents with monstrous malls and sprawling souks.

 Shopping in Riyadh

-Buying the latest fashions from high-end international boutiques and sifting through the city's indoor and outdoor markets (souqs) for local items such as Persian rugs, leather goods, handbags and local jewellery is a staple pastime for expat residents in Riyadh who have little scope to indulge in other ways.
-The Antique Souq (Souq Al-Thumairi) is the oldest of these and overflows with brassware, carpets, clothing, jewellery, sandalwood, frankincense and myrrh.
+Buying the latest fashions from high-end international boutiques and sifting through the city's indoor and outdoor markets (souks) for local items such as Persian rugs, leather goods, handbags and local jewellery is a staple pastime for expat residents in Riyadh who have little scope to indulge in other ways.
+Souq al-Zal is the oldest and largest of these and overflows with brassware, carpets, clothing, jewellery, sandalwood, frankincense and myrrh.

-Expats will find almost anything their heart desires at one of the local malls, with the most popular being Al Faisaliah, Riyadh Gallery and Kingdom Centre Tower.
-Most shopping centres have some restrictions on visiting hours for men, women and families, so expats should familiarise themselves with any restrictions before planning their shopping spree.
+Expats will find almost anything their heart desires at one of the local malls, with the most popular being Al Nakheel, Riyadh Gallery and Kingdom Centre Tower.

 Eating out in Riyadh

-Family sections are supposed to be partitioned to protect women, and in traditional restaurants, each table is completely closed off from the others, allowing women to remove their headscarves.
-Some have table buzzers so diners can contact their server.
+Family sections are partitioned to protect women, and in traditional restaurants each table is completely closed off from the others, allowing women to remove their headscarves.
+Some have table buzzers, so diners can contact their server.

+Those looking for a breath of fresh air may enjoy a stroll through King Abdullah Park or Prince Faisal Bin Bandar Park.
 Temperatures in Riyadh limit the time that one can spend exercising outdoors.
-However, many compounds come equipped with gyms and swimming pools which are great for those that enjoy staying fit.
+That said, many compounds come equipped with gyms and swimming pools, which are great for fitness enthusiasts.